ThiagoWGdeOliveira/ThiagoWGdeOliveira/README.md

 🎯 **Data Scientist | Forest Modeling Researcher | Python | R | GIS | SQL**

 I'm currently working in environmental analysis and modeling, with experience in building predictive models, interactive data visualizations, integrating geospatial data and meteorology.
-I'm passionate about using data science to suport environmental management and strategic decision-making.
+I'm passionate about using data science to support environmental management and strategic decision-making.

 ---